KholdStare/kholdstare.github.com/_posts/2013-08-02-sense-of-scale-vr.markdown

 _vergence_.

 {% assign canvas-id = "scene-convergence" %}
-{% assign caption = "(Press image to animate) From left to right: A view from the top, of two eyes focusing on a resizing sphere.
+{% assign caption = "From left to right: A view from the top, of two eyes focusing on a resizing sphere.
 The two stereoscopic views of the left and right eyes respectively.
 The eyes must rotate inwards to maintain focus as an object gets closer." %}
 {% include canvas.html %}

 In effect, the amount your eyes rotate informs the brain how far away the